-The 586ITBD is equipped with a 321-pin ZIF socket (Intel[®] Socket 7).
+The system board is equipped with a 321-pin ZIF socket (Intel® Socket 7).
 This socket is designed for easy removal of an old processor and easy insertion of an upgrade processor.
-The system board is also equipped with a switching voltage regulator that supports 2.0V, 2.8V, 2.9V, 3.2V, 3.3V and 3.5V core voltage for various processors.
+It is also equipped with a switching voltage regulator that supports 2.8V, 2.9V, 3.2V, 3.3V and 3.5V core voltage for various processors.